4. Optimization#

 ../_images/convex_nonconvex.svg

 Note: Convexity is a property of the loss \(J(\vartheta)\) w.r.t. \(\vartheta\).
-This means, for \(J(\vartheta)\) to be convex, the combination of model and loss functions has to result in a convex function in \(\vartheta\).
+This means that for \(J(\vartheta)\) to be convex, the combination of model and loss functions has to result in a convex function in \(\vartheta\).

-Apparently, the choice of \(h(x)\) plays an important role in the shape of \(J(\vartheta)\), but how does the choice of loss function influence \(J\)?
+Obviously, the choice of \(h(x)\) plays an essential role in the shape of \(J(\vartheta)\), but how does the choice of loss function influence \(J\)?

 4.1.2.
 Cost Functions#